For more information on Sedibelo Platinum Mines, please visit: www.sedibeloplatinum.com

 As has been pointed out many times before, the supply of PGMs is constrained.
 The Bushveld Complex (“BC”), north of Johannesburg, South Africa, contains approximately 80% of the world’s known PGM resources and accounts for over 80% of the world’s annual output.
 Significant safety, operating cost and capital expenditure challenges arise from the ever increasing depth of mining, given the operating constraints, and limited global occurrences of PGM bearing reefs, production is likely to remain flat in the near to medium-term.
 The diverse and solid demand dynamics, combined with ongoing supply pressures and high barriers to entry, should bring stronger future prices.

 Sedibelo’s existing open pit operations employ around 2,000 people, most of whom are from the North West Province, and many specifically from the local Bakgatla community.
-The expansion in the medium term of Sedibelo’s operations is expected to increase the number of sustainable jobs for the Bakgatla, and in turn become a catalyst for community development, providing lasting social benefits for the region.
-Of paramount importance, Sedibelo maintains a strong emphasis on worker safety, recently reaching 3.7 million fatality-free shifts.
+The expansion in the medium-term of Sedibelo’s operations is expected to increase the number of sustainable jobs for the Bakgatla, and in turn become a catalyst for community development, providing lasting social benefits for the region.

 Sedibelo maintains and develops local roads and water supplies, provides training and development programmes to improve mining related skills and also funds scholarships for local community members to attend full-time educational studies.
 This tangible commitment to, and involvement in, the local community is one of the cornerstones for the successful development of the PGM portfolio.

 Due to the challenging PGM price environment, the company has focussed on production optimisation and cash preservation.
 Whilst other producers have been required to raise equity to survive, including some at large discounts to enforce participation, we have avoided doing so, due to our strategy of avoiding debt and implementing significant cost reductions.